Image

 • Sexual contact with nursing home residents

-Penalties for Failing to Register as a Sex Offender in Mexico and Throughout Missouri
+Penalties for Not Registering as a Sex Offender in Mexico, MO

-Failure to register as a sex offender is a class E felony unless you are required to register after being charged with an offense in chapter 566 which was an unclassified felony, a class A or B felony, or a felony involving a child under the age of 14, in which case it is elevated to a class D felony.
+Failure to register as a sex offender is considered a class E felony unless the individual is required to register after being charged with an offense in chapter 566 which was an unclassified felony, a class A or B felony, or a felony involving a child under 14 years of age, in which case it turns into a class D felony.

-Combs Waterkotte is an award-winning criminal defense law firm based in St. Louis.
-Along with expert legal representation from our skilled Mexico, MO child pornography attorneys, we provide help in the following practice areas for clients in Mexico, MO:
+Combs Waterkotte is a leading criminal defense law firm based in St. Louis.
+Along with expert legal representation from our skilled Mexico, MO child pornography attorneys, we provide assistance in the following areas for clients in Mexico, MO:

 Child Pornography Defense Lawyer Mexico, MO | Criminal Defense Law Firm in Mexico, MO | Combs Waterkotte